The City is our story and our product.

-Arvind is involved in implementing solutions that keep the global supply chain humming for many major corporations on the Fortune 500 list including the world’s first Covid vaccine maker and the largest furniture retailer in the USA.
+Arvind is involved in implementing solutions that keep the global supply chain humming for many major corporations on the Fortune 500 list.
 His expertise involves co-ordination with the world’s leading logistics service providers spanning multiple countries and working with a global team.

 Arvind holds an Industrial Engineering degree from Bengaluru University besides several professional certifications.